kohutovic/febus-rules/02-equipment.md

 #### Legs

-1. In the categories longsword and rapier, a groin protector is mandatory for every male contestant.
+1. In the categories of longsword and rapier, a groin protector is mandatory for every male contestant.

-2. The knees and shins must be protected from the front and the sides as well.
+2. The knees and shins must be protected at the front and the sides as well.

-3. Hips must be protected either with a fencing jacket or with padded pants.
+3. The hips must be protected either by a fencing jacket or by padded pants.

-4. Thighs and the upper legs must be protected with an FIE certified pants (350N) or other approved thrust resistant protection.
+4. The thighs and the upper legs must be protected with CE Level 1 certified pants (350N) or other approved thrust resistant protection.

 ### Weapons